 EVENT HOST and CREATOR

-Alyesha is the co-host of the longest running weekly open mic in Philadelphia, "Jus' Words."
-She is a co-presenter of Philadelphia's late-night poetry and soul series, "Speak Easy."
+Alyesha is was the co-host of the longest running weekly open mic in Philadelphia, "Jus' Words." from 2010 until 2013.
+Currently residing in Los Angeles, she remains the co-presenter of Philadelphia's late-night poetry and soul series, "Speak Easy."
 In addition, she is the co-founder & co-host of "The Pigeon Presents: The Philadelphia Poetry Slam," voted "Best of Philly" for Literary Activity in 2012, by Philadelphia Magazine and awarded the Philadelphia Knight Arts Challenge Grant in 2013.
 Her organization, "Love, Us" is an annual production, turned movement, created to promote universal & self love through the arts.
 Founded in 2010, the organization has featured over 50 performance artists so far.
 Some of these artists include Queen GodIs, Def Jam Poet - Sunni Patterson, New Orleans own - Tank and the Bangas , International Poet - George Yamazawa, Child Singer and Dancer, Kimani Jackson, and Hip Hop Arist - Chill Moody - seen on MTV & more.

 SLAM CHAMPION and AWARD-WINNING ARTIST